OpenAPI Specification v3.0.3

 Status of This Document

-The source-of-truth for the specification is the GitHub markdown file referenced above.
+The source-of-truth for this specification is the HTML file referenced above as This version.

 This document is licensed under The Apache License, Version 2.0.